 Sediment is expected to become suspended within the water column during dredging of the navigation channel and placement at the dredged material placement sites, and may result in turbid water surrounding the dredge equipment.
 Within Crescent City Harbor, the size, intensity, and duration of the turbidity plume will depend on particle size of the dredged material (larger sand particles will settle faster than smaller silt particles), tides, and ambient turbidity levels at the time of the dredge event.
+Similar to the dredge site, the size, intensity, and duration of the turbidity plume at the placement sites will depend on the sediment size, tides, ambient turbidity levels at the time of the dredge event.
 Similar to the dredge site, the size, intensity, and duration of the turbidity plume at the placement sites will depend on the sediment size, tides, ambient turbidity levels at the time of the dredge event, and the quantity of material to be placed at each proposed dredged material placement site.
 Similar to the effects to SONCC coho and the North American Green Sturgeon, the project may cause all EFH species within the dredged or placement area to avoid the vicinity of the dredged area and/or placement area or be temporarily displaced from the vicinity of the turbidity plume.